vyapp/vy/BOOK.md

 The PDB mode (Python debugger)
 ==============================

-### Introduction

 The PDB mode is a mode used to debug python applications.
 It is possible to set breakpoints and run code step by step.
 The cursor follow the program flow and breakpoints turn into shaded lines.
 It follows the flow even through multiple packages/modules.

-### A basic case
+### Getting ready to debug a python application

-In order to fully examplify the functionalities of this plugin it is needed to follow some preparatives.
+In order to use PDB mode it is needed to create areavi instances and setting them as output targets for the debugger process.
-Create a directory as below.
+Consider the basic python application shown below.

+Create the following dir.

 ~~~
 mkdir mytest